rl-institut/SimBA/docs/source/simulation_parameters.rst

      - false
      - Boolean
      - Show estimated time to finish simulation after each step.
 Not recommended for fast computations
-   * - skip_flex_report
+   * - create_flex_report
      - false
      - Boolean
-     - Skip generation of flex_report in SpiceEV.
-Activating can save time as this feature is rarely used
+     - Create flex band information in SpiceEV when reporting.
+Rarely used.

 Schedule